johnwcowan/r7rs-work/TimeAdvancedCowan.md

 A *duration object* represents the amount of elapsed time between an earlier instance or time object and a later one that has been broken into smaller intervals of time.

-There are two types of duration objects: an ordinary duration object is specified as a number of years, months, days, hours, minutes, seconds, and nanoseconds; a week duration object is specified as a number of ISO years and weeks, and cannot be more finely specified.
-Duration objects have multiple numeric-valued fields that can be extracted.
+Duration objects have multiple mostly numeric-valued fields that can be extracted from them.
-They are listed in the description of the `duration` procedure below.
+They are listed in the "Duration Fields" section below.

-Note: the most compact format for a duration object is in months and nanoseconds, all of which can be stored as 63-bit fixnums.

 ## Time zones